In this article, we are going to write about the top best colleges in California.

 There is no minimum GPA requirement for admission to Loyola Marymount., but some degrees have required GPAs.

-We advice you do enough research about the college and how they best fit your needs.
+We advise you do enough research about the college and how they best fit your needs.

 It all comes down to research: do enough of it and make sure you know exactly what are your best options.